Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 Before you can clean the sensor, you have to find it.
 Fortunately, manufacturers usually place these sensors in very accessible locations.
 You will be looking for two parallel, curved strips of metal.
 They are typically about two to three inches long and sit roughly half an inch apart.

-On most common front-loading and top-loading dryer brands (like Whirlpool, Maytag, and Kenmore), the sensor bars are located on the front bulkhead.
+On most common front-loading and top-loading dryer brands (like Whirlpool, Maytag, and Kenmore), the dryer moisture sensor bars inside drum are located on the front bulkhead.
 Open the dryer door and look just inside the drum, directly next to or slightly below the lint screen housing.
 You might have to stick your head in slightly and look back toward yourself to spot them.

 On some other models (frequently LG and Samsung), the sensor bars are located on the rear wall of the drum, specifically on the back bulkhead near the heating grates.
 If you cannot find them in either location, consult your owner's manual or search your specific model number online to pinpoint their exact placement.